buley/personal/src/content/cognitive-architecture.md

 ### **2. Pattern-Driven Cognition**

 I think in **systems of systems**, translating scattered data into architectures of meaning.
-My cross-domain synthesis -- Sapolsky to Debord to Aurelius to Rovelli -- demonstrates **meta-conceptual threading**, where ideas are not isolated but *nested.*
+My cross-domain synthesis -- Sapolsky to Debord to Aurelius -- hints at my **meta-conceptual threading**, where ideas are not isolated but *nested.*

 This is not curiosity -- it is **semantic engineering.** My cognition organizes information into layered meaning networks.